CAPERS-LRD-z9: A Gas Enshrouded Little Red Dot Hosting a Broad-line AGN at z=9.288: Data Analysis

-However, in an effort to reduce the dimensionality of the problem, prior to fitting with \texttt{bagpipes} we first perform a simple $\chi^2$ minimization routine over the \texttt{CLOUDY} grid to identify and fix best-fit values of several grid parameters.
+However, in an effort to reduce the dimensionality of the problem, prior to fitting with \texttt{bagpipes} we first perform a simple $\chi^2$ minimization routine over the \texttt{Cloudy} grid to identify and fix best-fit values of several grid parameters.
 Here, we fit only to the PRISM spectrum redward of the Balmer break, and include several post-processing steps, including broadening of the AGN emission lines, a variable covering fraction of the BLR clouds, and dust attenuation following an SMC law \citep{gordon03}.
 Fitting to our grid, we find the best-fit model has $\log T_{\rm BB}/K = 5$, $\alpha_{\rm OX} = -1.5$, $\log n_H/{\rm cm}^{-3} = 9.5$, $v_{\rm turb} = 100$ km s$^{-1}$, $\log U = -1.5$, and $\log N_H/{\rm cm}^{-2} = 26$.
+We note that these parameters describe a Compton-thick environment which \texttt{Cloudy} is not designed to simulate\footnote{See Section 3.4 of the HAZY2 \texttt{Cloudy} documentation}.
+Therefore, while we caution that our \texttt{Cloudy} models may not capture all physical processes in this regime, \texttt{Cloudy} remains the best accessible tool for this modeling.

 In the subsequent modified \texttt{bagpipes} fit, we then fix $T_{\rm BB}$, $\alpha_{\rm OX}$, and $\log U$ at their best-fit values and interpolate over the density $\log n_H$, column density $\log N_H$, and turbulent velocity $v_{\rm turb}$.
 These parameters predominantly impact the strength and shape of the Balmer break \citep[see][]{ji25}, and are therefore important to model flexibly to optimize the fit.
 We adopt uniform priors for each parameter, and again include a broadening of the AGN emission lines, a variable covering fraction of the BLR clouds ($C_f$), and dust attenuation ($A_V$; SMC law); we note that we explored allowing the attenuation curve slope to vary, but find no need for an extremely steep dust law \citep[in contrast to][]{degraaff25}.